Contact us for more information

 For her Jarstice series – a contraction of the English words jar and justice – the artist has used the traditional techniques and forms of Chinese ceramics.
 The paradox between the obvious violence of the projectile contrasts with its symbolism: the weight, that of a scale of Justice, pierces and marks durably while sublimating the ceramic with golden shards.

-In his series “I lit a vase” the artist brings together two techniques that are antagonistic, to say the least.
+In his series “I lit a vase” Qi Zhuo brings together two techniques that are antagonistic, to say the least.
 Fine ceramics and firecrackers are both linked to fire, one is frozen in a thousand-year-old quietude while the other generates noise and light on the occasion of festivals.